dcm4che/dcm4chee-arc-cs/docs/networking/config/upsOnStore.rst

     :ref:`Issuer of Admission ID <dicomIssuerOfAdmissionID>`",string,"Value of Local Namespace Entity ID (0040,0031), Universal Entity ID (0040,0032) and Universal Entity ID Type (0040,0033) of the Item of the Issuer of Admission ID Sequence (0038,0014) in created UPS.
 Format: <Local Namespace Entity ID>['&'<Universal Entity ID>'&'<Universal Entity ID Type>]

     (dicomIssuerOfAdmissionID)"
     "
+    .. _dcmUPSIncludeStudyInstanceUID:

+    :ref:`Include Study Instance UID <dcmUPSIncludeStudyInstanceUID>`",boolean,"Indicates if Study Instance UID (0020,000D) of the received object shall be included in the created UPS

+    (dcmUPSIncludeStudyInstanceUID)"
+    "
+    .. _dcmUPSIncludeReferencedRequest:

+    :ref:`Include Referenced Request <dcmUPSIncludeReferencedRequest>`",boolean,"Indicates if the Study Instance UID (0020,000D) of the received object and the specified Accession Number (0008,0050), Requested Procedure ID (0040,1001) and Requesting Service (0032,1033) shall be included in the item of the Referenced Request Sequence (0040,A370) in the created UPS.
+Otherwise an empty Referenced Request Sequence (0040,A370) is included.

+    (dcmUPSIncludeReferencedRequest)"
+    "
     .. _dcmAccessionNumber: